Global Family-Centered Care Fellowship Program for Providers

 - Training and mentoring are accomplished online individually and in small groups, as well as on site.
 Trainers are also available as needed for additional support when needs arise.

 - Program Managers are Kasey Reinhardt, CCLS, and BobbiJo Pansier, MPH, CCLS, CTRS.
-Currently, there are Fellows at 4 hospital sites in The Republic of Georgia.
+Fellowships continue to impact 9+ hospitals in the Republic of Georgia and Philippines.

 Global Psychosocial Care Development Fellowship for Leaders